LookAtMe-Genius-Cameraman/T_System/USAGE.md

 Motion Mechanism:
   --robotic-arm ARM     One of the robotic arm names those are defined in
-                        arm_config.json file.
+                        config.json file of arm module.
 The arm is for relocating the 2 axis target locking system hybrid-synchronously.

 Target Locking System: